shoelace-style/shoelace/docs/pages/components/spinner.md

 ### Size

-Use the `size` property to display the spinner in a pre-defined size.
+Use the `size` property to display the spinner in one of 4 pre-defined sizes: `small` (16px), `medium` (32px), `large` (48px), and `x-large` (64px).

 :::warning
-**Note:** If the pre-defined sizes don't work for your use case, you have the option to set a custom size for the spinner using the `customSize` property (also shown in the example below).
-Please check with the design team before using this option, so that the team can review the pattern and determine whether the existing size set should be updated.
+**Note:** If the pre-defined sizes don't work for your use case, you can set a custom size using the `customSize` property (as shown in the example below).
+Please consult the design team before using this option, so that the team can review the pattern and determine whether the existing size set should be updated.
 :::

 ```html:preview